-When my husband and I first moved to East Texas 20 years ago, we were part of a vibrant and growing community at our church called the Young Families Class.
-We forged many close and lasting friendships with the people there, meeting for Bible study on Sunday mornings and in small groups during the week.
+Need some good news about marriage?
+Listen to this: When my husband and I first moved to East Texas 20 years ago, we were part of a vibrant and growing community at our church called the Young Families Class.
+We forged many close and lasting friendships with the people there.
+We met with them for Bible study on Sunday mornings and in small groups during the week.

-Over time, many of those families — including our own — moved away or became involved in other ministries and no longer saw one another on a weekly basis.
-But thanks to social media and small-town living, we kept in touch and, about a year ago, gathered together for a reunion.
+Over time, many of those families — including our own — moved away or became involved in other ministries.
+We no longer saw one another on a weekly basis.
+But thanks to social media and small-town living, we kept in touch.
+About a year ago, our Young Families Class — not so young anymore — gathered together for a reunion.

 Do you know what impressed me the most about seeing all these friends together again?
 The fact that, of the 57 couples who attended Sunday school together during that season of our lives, 55 are still married.